deependra227/multi-sort/README.md

     Phone("Real me 5i", 4, 10999, 64),
  ]
 ```
-Using this Flutter Package you can do this Preferrence Sort/Multiple Sorts/ Multiple level Sorts at the same time very easily.
+Using this Flutter Package, you can do this Preference Sort/Multiple Sorts/ Multiple level Sorts at the same time very easily.

 # Installing
 ### 1. Depend on it